Infection prevention and control is a simple process that should be a continuous and on-going part of your program.

 Impetigo

-A child should not return to child care until the antibiotic prescribed by a health care provider has been taken for at least one full day (24 hours), and the child is well enough to take part in all program activities.
+A child should not return to the child care centre or school until the antibiotic prescribed by a health care provider has been taken for at least one full day (24 hours), and the child is well enough to take part in program activities.

 Molluscum Contagiosum